 After an accident report is prepared, make sure that it is accurate.
 It is not uncommon for police to interview the driver, and fail to interview the cyclist, particularly if the cyclist has been injured.
 These one-sided accounts of what happened typically and frequently shift the blame for the accident to the injured cyclist.
-And, in addition to the official accident report, write your own report.
-While the facts are still fresh, write down everything you can remember about the accident—a description of the driver, the driver’s vehicle, and your best recollection of what happened.

 After the crash, you may decide that you want to make a claim with the driver’s insurance company.
 However, DO NOT discuss the accident with the driver’s insurance company adjuster before consulting with a PERSONAL INJURY ATTORNEY, like someone at Inserra & Kelley.
 Again, the driver’s insurance company is NOT your friend.
 Insurance companies are highly skilled at fighting claims, so do not discuss the accident or your claim until you have consulted with an attorney and DO NOT give a recorded statement to the driver’s insurance company adjuster without having a personal injury attorney present with you.

 A partner with Inserra & Kelley, Attorneys At Law since 1993, Craig Kelley focuses on personal injury law with a large emphasis on motorcycle and bicycle related cases and claims with the goal of first helping clients heal and then getting speedy resolution of their disputes.